The-R34per/Discord-Remote-Access-Tool-Trojan-/README.md

 ## License

-Discord Remote Access Tool/Trojan © 2026 by The-R34per is licensed under CC BY-NC-SA 4.0.
+Discord Remote Access Trojan © 2026 by The-R34per is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/